North Alabama visits Early and Tennessee Tech - WTOP News

 Cookeville, Tennessee; Saturday, 4 p.m.
 EST

-BOTTOM LINE: Tennessee Tech hosts the North Alabama Lions after David Early scored 26 points in Tennessee Tech’s 81-74 win over the Bethel (TN) Wildcats.
+BOTTOM LINE: Tennessee Tech faces the North Alabama Lions after David Early scored 26 points in Tennessee Tech’s 81-74 victory over the Bethel (TN) Wildcats.

 The Golden Eagles have gone 3-2 in home games.
-Tennessee Tech allows 77.4 points to opponents and has been outscored by 4.7 points per game.
+Tennessee Tech has a 3-6 record against opponents over .500.

-The Lions are 1-4 on the road.
-North Alabama is 1-2 in one-possession games.
+The Lions are 1-4 in road games.
+North Alabama is fourth in the ASUN with 25.5 defensive rebounds per game led by Damien Forrest averaging 6.3.

-Tennessee Tech makes 46.8% of its shots from the field this season, which is 5.0 percentage points higher than North Alabama has allowed to its opponents (41.8%).
-North Alabama averages 7.9 made 3-pointers per game this season, 0.6 fewer makes per game than Tennessee Tech gives up.
+Tennessee Tech’s average of 7.5 made 3-pointers per game this season is only 0.5 more made shots on average than the 7.0 per game North Alabama allows.
+North Alabama has shot at a 45.0% clip from the field this season, 1.7 percentage points fewer than the 46.7% shooting opponents of Tennessee Tech have averaged.

-TOP PERFORMERS: Early is shooting 37.5% from beyond the arc with 1.9 made 3-pointers per game for the Golden Eagles, while averaging 15 points.
-Jayvis Harvey is averaging 14.6 points and 3.3 assists over the last 10 games for Tennessee Tech.
+TOP PERFORMERS: Jayvis Harvey is scoring 16.2 points per game with 5.3 rebounds and 3.7 assists for the Golden Eagles.
+Early is averaging 15.6 points and 2.8 rebounds while shooting 46.7% over the past 10 games for Tennessee Tech.

-KJ Johnson is averaging 14.5 points for the Lions.
-Jacari Lane is averaging 14.6 points over the last 10 games for North Alabama.
+Jacari Lane is averaging 13.7 points and 4.5 assists for the Lions.
+KJ Johnson is averaging 10.1 points and 1.6 rebounds while shooting 48.4% over the last 10 games for North Alabama.

 LAST 10 GAMES: Golden Eagles: 4-6, averaging 75.8 points, 32.3 rebounds, 13.7 assists, 4.5 steals and 3.2 blocks per game while shooting 48.5% from the field.
 Their opponents have averaged 77.1 points per game.